 Obviously, there is no right person or situation.
 Someone’s life is unique in itself and the fact of comparison reflects our fears of daring.

-As we abandon ourselves by giving credits or weights to the inner critic, we miss out on everything good life has to offer.
+As we abandon ourselves by giving credit or weight to the inner critic, we miss out on everything good life has to offer.

 Flipping the judgmental thoughts away like they are little pieces of dust, definitely, brings us back to life, an evolving one with the only certainty the Change!